DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 All routes, automations, etc step through a list of simple keywords until they reach a ``DONE`` keyword.

-For a full list of keywords, see :ref:`EX-RAIL Reference`
+For a full list of keywords, see :ref:`EX-RAIL Command Summary`.

 Automation scripts are added to your Command Station by creating a file called "myAutomation.h" in the same folder as CommandStation-EX.ino, and adding in the scripts as follows: